omeka/omeka-s-enduser/docs/modules/iiifpresentation.md

 # IIIF Presentation

-The [IIIF Presentation module](https://omeka.org/s/modules/IIIFPresentation/){target=_blank} allows users to offer [IIIF Presentation API endpoints & viewers](https://iiif.io/api/presentation/3.0/){target=_blank} for their Omeka S items and item sets.
+The [IIIF Presentation module](https://omeka.org/s/modules/IIIFPresentation/){target=_blank} allows installations to offer [IIIF Presentation API endpoints & viewers](https://iiif.io/api/presentation/3.0/){target=_blank} for their Omeka S items and item sets.
 These API endpoints are automatically available for all items and item sets when the module is installed and active.

 Omeka S offers the [Mirador IIIF viewer](https://projectmirador.org/){target=_blank} in its core code, which is what allows Omeka to [input and display IIIF media](../content/media.md#add-media) from around the web.
-This can be useful for institutions that offer their digital collections elsewhere but wish to use those materials in Omeka virtual exhibits, or for educators who wish to use publicly-shared materials for teaching.
+This can be useful for institutions that host their digital collections elsewhere but wish to use those materials in Omeka virtual exhibits, or for educators who wish to use publicly-shared materials for teaching.

 This module adds the ability to send an Omeka S installation's items or item sets to other IIIF viewers for display, and to load IIIF viewers on the installation for previewing and configuration.
 This can be used by others who wish to display your Omeka resources on their own sites.